theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > The Vice    President of the United States  shall be     President of the Senate , but
 # D   NSg/J/P NSg/V     P  D   J      NPrSg/V VX    NSg/VX NSg/V     P  D   NPrSg  .
 NSg/C/P
 > shall have   no      Vote , unless they be     equally divided .
 # VX    NSg/VX NPrSg/P NSg  .
-C      IPl  NSg/VX J/R     V/J     .
+C      IPl  NSg/VX R       V/J     .
 >
 #
 > The Senate shall chuse their other Officers , and also a   President pro     tempore ,